curl/curl/docs/CONTRIBUTE.md

 ### Write Access to git Repository

-If you are a frequent contributor, you may be given push access to the git repository and then you will be able to push your changes straight into the git repo instead of sending changes as pull requests or by mail as patches.
+If you are a frequent contributor, you may be given push access to the git repository and then you are able to push your changes straight into the git repo instead of sending changes as pull requests or by mail as patches.

 Just ask if this is what you would want.
-You will be required to have posted several high quality patches first, before you can be granted push access.
+You are required to have posted several high quality patches first, before you can be granted push access.

 ### How To Make a Patch with git